Fiserv/acceptance-solutions-apac/docs/APIs/PaymentAPI/PreAuthCompletion.md

 # Pre Auth Completion

 This API is used to send pre auth completion transaction request.
-Merchants needs to add session token received during login api call in the header of this API and encrypt the payload using the encryption key provided before sending it to gateway.
+Merchants needs to add session token received during login api call in the header of this API.

 ## Endpoint